Achronite/node-red-contrib-energenie-ener314rt/README.md

 ## Purpose

-You can use this node-red module to turn on and off the Energenie OOK based devices such as sockets lights and relays on a Raspberry Pi with an ENER314-RT board and node-red.
+You can use this node-red module to turn on and off the Energenie smart devices such as adapters, sockets, lights and relays on a Raspberry Pi with an ENER314-RT board and node-red.

-Currently supported devices includes the green button devices, and the receive only devices in the newer MiHome range.
+Currently only switching of devices is supported.
+'Control' and 'Control & Monitor' devices are supported from the legacy and MiHome range.

+There are 2 nodes for switching devices, one is based on the OOK transmission standard which covers all 'Control only' energenie devices, the other supports switching of FSK/OpenThings 'Control & Monitor' devices (see below for full list).

 The number of individual devices this node can control is over 4 million, so it should be suitable for most installations!

-This module does not currently support the older 'Pi-mote' board, the MiHome hub or the MiHome 'monitor' devices that also transmit
-(see below for the full supported list).
+NOTE: This module does not currently support the older 'Pi-mote' board or the MiHome hub (see below for the full supported list).

 ## Getting Started